awaisabir/website/README.md

-# Awais Portfolio
+# Awais' Personal Website

-Looking on to later launch my website and creating it into an open-source template for people to work and collaborate on to make it a better experience to use it.
+Looking on to later launch my website and converting it into an open-source template for people to work and collaborate on to make

 Technologies used:
-- SASS
-- CSS
+- SASS/CSS
 - HTML5
-- Javascript
+- Javascript/jQuery
 - Node.js/Express.js to host it locally

+## Current Status :nut_and_bolt: :zap:
+Working on Projects page & Footer with platform handles